 The current confusion about dependence and addiction lies in a World Health Organization resolution way back in 1964 that substituted the term “dependence” for “addiction.”
 The American Psychological Association (APA), the organization responsible for describing mental disorders, released a new term in their 2013 edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) which replaced the phased out terms “substance abuse” and “substance dependence.”
 The new term that appears to serve as an umbrella term for these two different disorders is now known as “substance abuse disorder.”
 The APA reasoned out that the stigma associated with the terms “dependence” and “addiction” prevents rehabilitation patients from fully integrating with society.
 At the same time, the APA claimed that the two words were vague, despite decades of conventional use and neurological studies that distinguishes one from the other.

 Importance of recognizing the difference

-Regardless of what the APA officially uses that medical doctors would adopt when communicating between themselves, the words addiction and dependence is expected to remain in regular conversational and mass media use.
+Regardless of what the APA officially uses that medical doctors would adopt when communicating between themselves, the words addiction and dependence are expected to remain in regular conversational and mass media use.
 Thus, knowing the difference is essential.
-Understanding the distinctions would also help persons needing help to seek out professional rehabilitation service without shame or cynicism.
+Understanding the distinctions would also help persons needing help to seek out professional rehabilitation services without shame or cynicism.
 Ultimately, regaining control of the drug discourse lies in the hands of the patients.
 Whatever their substance abuse disorder is, they are still human beings who have rights and needs as everyone else.